testing-library/eslint-plugin-testing-library/docs/rules/await-async-query.md

 promise from those async queries to be fulfilled, which could lead to errors in the tests.
 The promise will be considered as handled when:

-- using `await` operator
+- using the `await` operator
-- chaining `then` method
+- chaining the `then` method
 - chaining `resolves` or `rejects` from jest
-- is returned from a function (in this case, that particular function will be analyzed by this rule too)
+- it's returned from a function (in this case, that particular function will be analyzed by this rule too)

 Examples of **incorrect** code for this rule: